 Follow the Unlimited Money

 Following the Supreme Court decision allowing unlimited donations to political campaigns from outside groups, the Sunlight Foundation launched a tool to track the activities and campaign contributions of organizations.

 Please note this is only the data that comes from the Federal Elections Commissions FTP server, cleaned up.
 NICAR refreshes the data every Monday morning.
 This dataset does not include electronic disclosures, which may be more up to date than the information on the FTP server, but have not gone through the same vetting process as the FTP data.

-This dataset is now available in three different formats: in comma-delimited text files, in dBase format and as a MySQL-friendly SQL batch file.
+This dataset is now available in two different formats: in comma-delimited text files and as a MySQL-friendly SQL batch file.
 See the readme for details.